Skip to main content

 The Tempo Clue Chop Move (TCCM)

-• First, see the section on Tempo Clues.
+• First, see the section on the Tempo Clue Stall.

 • A Tempo Clue Stall that is given in non-stalling situation can't be a stall - the cluer must be intending to send a deeper message.